 What’s really great about this salad is its simplicity — simplicity in the preparation and simplicity of ingredients all of which are staples in most kitchens.
-Unlike Western salads, it contains no oil but relies largely on the natural flavors of the cucumber which is wonderfully enhanced by the pungent and citrusy aromas of the dressing.
-Pungent?
-For lack of a better term, yes, the dressing contains fish sauce.

 Because cucumbers expel water fast once they come in contact with anything salty or acidic, it is best to prepare the salad just before serving.

 - 2 finger chilis seeds removed (see related entry) and thinly sliced

 - 1/4 cup chopped roasted pili nuts (lightly salted is fine)

 - 2 tablespoons kalamansi lime or lemon juice

 - 2 tablespoons brown sugar

 Shred the cucumbers.
 You may thinly slice them vertically then cut thin into thin strips or you may use the shredder commonly used for tender coconuts.
 Discard the middle part containing the seeds.
 Place in a bowl.